PovertyAction/IPA-Stata-Trainings/README.md

 User-written programs
 ---------------------

-Type the following commands in Stata to install the user-written programs used for the Stata training courses:
+Type the following commands in Stata to install the user-written programs used for Stata training development.
+These programs are not required for trainees who wish to complete the courses, but rather for those who wish to contribute to the training.

 ```
 ssc install fastcd